 The diagnostic process will usually include a patient consultation, physical examination and psychological evaluation in order to make an accurate diagnosis of bulimia nervosa.
-Other diagnostic tests, such as a blood test, urine test or echocardiogram may also be required to investigate the severity and possible complications.
+Other diagnostic tests, such as a blood test, urine test, or echocardiogram may also be required to investigate the severity and possible complications of this condition.

 In some cases, pharmacotherapy with antidepressant medications such as fluoxetine may also be indicated.

 It is essential that patients have access to a strong support network that can encourage and support them during their recovery period.
-This often involves a combination of understanding family members, support from health professionals and an eating disorder support group with other individuals that have similar struggles.
+This often involves a combination of understanding family members, support from health professionals, and an eating disorder support group with other individuals who have similar struggles.

 Bulimia nervosa is most common in adolescent and young women, with approximately 1-2% of this population group affected.
-In fact, 80% of bulimia nervosa patients are female, although the incidence in males in on the increase.
+It is estimated that 80% of bulimia nervosa patients are female, although the incidence in males is also on the rise.

-In the United States, there are an estimated 24 million individuals currently suffering from an eating disorder, such as bulimia nervosa, anorexia nervosa or binge eating disorder.
-This includes some young children, adolescents and adults.
+In the United States, there are an estimated 24 million individuals currently suffering from an eating disorder such as bulimia nervosa, anorexia nervosa, or another form of a binge-eating disorder.
+This includes some young children, as well as both adolescents and adults.